abdvila/dchq-docker-php-example/README.md

 To address these questions, we created a sample “Names Directory” PHP application in this GitHub project that can be deployed on these application stacks:

--   LAMP Stack (Linux-Apache-MySQL-PHP)
+-   Docker LAMP Stack (Linux-Apache-MySQL-PHP)

--   LAPP Stack (Linux-Apache-PostgreSQL-PHP)
+-   Docker LAPP Stack (Linux-Apache-PostgreSQL-PHP)

--   LAOP Stack (Linux-Apache-Oracle-PHP)
+-   Docker LAOP Stack (Linux-Apache-Oracle-PHP)

 In this project, we will provide a step-by-step guide for configuring, deploying and managing this Java application using different application stacks and on different cloud/virtual infrastructure.